"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 Your Head Asplode: And does it ever.
 The animation crew seems to have a somewhat disturbing liking for these; there's a head that explodes in some form or fashion in the first/last episodes of both anime seasons.
 Up to and including the Major herself.

 Justified Trope.
-In a world where you can have your brain put in a cyborg body, only a devastating head-shot is a confirmed kill.
+In a world where you can have your brain put in a cyborg body, only a devastating head-shot is a confirmed kill (The Major escaped this fate by sending a remote controlled body in her stead).